What computer scientists learned about 2020 politics from 138 years of Congressional speeches

 Women were not a priority of either party until the 1980s, as indicated by the low overall use of words like she/hers/woman from 1873 through 1980.
 Lady words have been on the rise ever since, timing that correlates with more women-related bills and more Congresswomen.
 Today, Congresspeople use words like she/hers/woman five times more than in the 1950s.
 They are much more often spoken by Democrats, but still far below usage of he/his/man.

-Reading level was mostly on the upswing from 1870 until the late 1976, peaking at nearly 10th grade reading level; it has since fallen to 8-9th, and is heading south.
+Reading level was mostly on the upswing from 1870 until late 1976, peaking at nearly 10th grade reading level; it has since fallen to 8-9th, and is heading south.
 The 1970s downturn correlates with Congressional legislators beginning to address the public directly, via media, through their speeches.

 Fun fact: Congresspeople’s speeches become more negative when the sitting president is not from their party.
 Because, you know, everything is awful.